Republic of Vietnam National Police: Training facilities

 Those recruits with lower qualifications went instead to the Non-commissioned Officer (NCO) School run by the ARVN at its Combat Training Centre (Vietnamese: Trung tâm huấn luyện chiến đấu) in Da Lat, co-located to the namesake South Vietnamese Armed Forces Military Academy, where they received special training that would enable them to graduate as Police NCOs.

+Trainees fire BARs at the National Police Field Forces Training Center, August 22, 1970.

+Instructors at the National Police Field Forces Training Center, fire .30 caliber machine guns over the heads of trainees, August 22, 1970.

 Specialists such as field policemen, patrol boat crewmen, vehicle drivers (this category included squad car, armoured car and Jeep drivers, and motorcyclists), radio operators, medics, mechanics, and clerks were trained in various other National Police and Armed Forces' schools.
 More specialized training was also provided to selected male and female personnel assigned to the other CSQG branches.
-River and Coastal Police boat crews were trained at the Marine Police Training Centre (Vietnamese: Trung tâm huấn luyện cảnh sát biển) co-located at their Phú Xuân HQ, near Huế.
+River and Coastal Police boat crews were trained at the Riverine Force Training Centre (Vietnamese: Trung tâm huấn luyện lực lượng sông nước) co-located at their Phú Xuân HQ, near Huế.
 Field Police personnel – including officers and NCOs – underwent eight weeks' of training in paramilitary skills at the police training Centres of Malaysia and the Philippines.
 Instruction covered subjects such as jungle warfare, intelligence-gathering operations, law-enforcement and riot control techniques.
 To upgrade their capabilities, squads and platoons were returned periodically to these training centers for six weeks of unit refresher training, but for most CSDC companies and battalions posted in the provinces their refresher course actually took place in-country at the regional training centers.

 Foreign assistance

 Additional military "on the job" training was provided to Field Police units in the field by U.S. Mobile Training Teams or by Australian advisors from the Australian Army Training Team Vietnam (AATTV).
-Selected officer students attended specialized courses at the International Police Academy in Washington, D.C. while other students were sent to the Royal Malaysian Police Field Force Special Training Centre (Sekolah Latihan Pasukan Polis Hutan; SLPPH) at Kentonmen, Ulu Kinta, Perak in Malaysia to attend advanced specialized police and instructor's courses.
-After graduation, some of these new National Police officers upon returning to South Vietnam would them be posted as Field Police instructors at the Police training centres to pass on their skills to CSDC recruits.
+Selected officer students attended specialized courses at the International Police Academy in Washington, D.C. while other students were sent to the Malaysian Police Field Force Special Training Centre (Sekolah Latihan Pasukan Polis Hutan; SLPPH) at Kentonmen, Ulu Kinta, Perak in Malaysia to attend advanced specialized police and instructor's courses.
+After graduation, some of these new National Police officers upon returning to South Vietnam would them be posted as Field Police instructors at the Police training centers to pass on their skills to CSDC recruits.